orc-hfg/resources/BigBlueButton/Mitschnitte aufbereiten/README.md

 Once you recorded a BBB-conference you might want to share it with the participants or even publish it.

-> _Always make sure that you have explicit **consent for publication** from all participiants before you publish something_
+> _Always make sure that you have explicit **consent for publication** from all participiants.
+Otherwise the recordings must not be published._

 Technically a BBB recording consists of several components: